Sinden Light Gun

 The Sinden Light Gun is a light gun released by Sinden Technology in 2020 for the PC.
 It is compatible with LCD monitors and TVs without additional hardware (e.g. a Sensor Bar).
 The gun instead tracks a white border generated around the edges of the screen.
 There are optional upgrades to the gun like a recoil system, an arcade pedal (for use with Time Crisis games), and a holster.
 The gun was funded on Indiegogo and Kickstarter in 2019.
+MiSTer FPGA added support for the gun in 2024.

 Reception

 VG247 called it "an incredible piece of technology".
 Ars Technica noted: "[...] the gun works, and it rocks.
 Just don't go into this PC-exclusive hardware experiment expecting plug-and-play simplicity."

 Time Extension said: "The Sinden light gun works like a charm, is surprisingly accurate and [...] is capable of getting astonishingly close to the original arcade experience."
 GamesRadar+ gave a positive review and praised the build quality and the design but didn't like the lack of screen space due to a white border around the screen, and criticized the overwhelming setup software.